nicosalm/salm.dev/src/writing/beyond-if-statements-and-for-loops/index.md

 ```

-What I learned was to make illegal states unrepresentable.
+So this is bad, obviously.
+It's just incredibly vague and you have a bunch of `null` sentinels which means sometimes the the value doesn't exist.
+Instead, I've learned to make illegal states unrepresentable.

-Now I design with the type system:
+Consider this alternative which properly uses the type system:

 ```rust
 enum QuestState {